topfreegames/mqtt-history/README.md

 Make sure you have go installed on your machine.

-You also need to have access to running instances of elasticsearch and Redis.
+You also need to have access to running instances of Cassandra and Mongo.

 ## Running the application